dizcza/hashcat-wpa-server/README.md

 * .pmkid and .16800 (PMKID)
 * .22000 (PMKID/EAPOL)

-The server uses [Hashcat Brain](https://hashcat.net/forum/thread-7903.html) transparently for the user (the user is allowed to activate and deactivate the feature).
+The server utilizes [Hashcat Brain](https://hashcat.net/forum/thread-7903.html) transparently for the user (the user is allowed to activate and deactivate the feature).
+HashBrain allows skipping already tried password candidates - useful in combination with hashcat rules or when you restore the progress you ran the other day.

 Every password cracking researcher is proud of his/her wordlists and rules.
 Here is my strategy of checking the most probable passwords that require only a few minutes to run on any laptop or Raspberry Pi.
 The strategy is marked as `'(fast)'` among wordlist choices in UI.
-They are all run in [`BaseAttack.run_all()`]( https://github.com/dizcza/hashcat-wpa-server/blob/c9285676668c1c64fd5a62282366d3cb92dff969/app/attack/base_attack.py#L220)
+They are all run in the [`BaseAttack.run_all()`]( https://github.com/dizcza/hashcat-wpa-server/blob/c9285676668c1c64fd5a62282366d3cb92dff969/app/attack/base_attack.py#L220)
 method:

 * `run_essid_attack`:
   - Hamming ball ESSID attack (perturb ESSID name with at most Hamming distance '2');
-  - Split ESSID in word compounds with [wordninja](https://github.com/keredson/wordninja).
+  - Split ESSID in word compounds.
 For example "PetitCafe2017" ESSID is split in `['2017', '2017Cafe', '2017CafePetit', '2017Petit', 'Cafe', ..., 'CafePetit2017']` which increases the chance of finding passwords of type "PetitXXXX" by running the combinator attack for each of the word compounds combination.
 Technically, for each `essid_i` word compound, it runs
       - essid_i + digits_append.txt (prepend and append) combinator attack (`-a1`);
       - essid_i + best64.rule attack;
 * `run_top1k`: Top1575-probable-v2.txt + best64.rule attack.
-* `run_digits8`: birthdays 100 years backward, digits masks like aabbccdd (refer to [mask_8-12.txt](app/word_magic/digits/mask_8-12.txt)), digits cycles, and more.
+* `run_digits8`: birthdays 100 years backward, digits masks like aabbccdd (refer to [mask\_8-12.txt](app/word_magic/digits/mask_8-12.txt)), digits cycles, and more.
 * `run_keyboard_walk`: [keyboard-walk](https://github.com/hashcat/kwprocessor) attack.
-* `run_names`: names_ua-ru.txt with best64 attack.
+* `run_names`: names\_ua-ru.txt with best64 attack.

 ## Demo